 But sky replacement editing isn’t limited to computer applications, you can also find sky replacement tools in some smartphone apps.

 Lightleap is our top recommendation for sky replacement with a smartphone.
 It’s available for Android and iOS phones.
-The sky replacement process is also fairly straightforward.
+The sky replacement process is fairly straightforward and works very well.

-Read more about these sky replacement applications and more in the complete blog post.
+Read more about these sky replacement apps and more in our full-length article.